Fast quantum state discrimination with nonlinear PTP channels: PTP Models

 \item[(ii)] Semigroup: $ \Lambda_{s} \circ \Lambda_{t} = \Lambda_{s+t}, \ \ 0 \le s \ll 1, \ \ 0 \le t \ll 1.$

 \item[(iii)] The nonlinearity can be turned off, recovering linear CPTP evolution.

 \item[(iv)] $\DIM=2$.

 \end{enumerate} From (\ref{def continuous dynamics}) we have that $\Lambda_{\Delta t}$, defined in (i), is continuous and satisfies $\Lambda_{0} = {\rm id}$.
 Stationarity excludes time-dependent Hamiltonians that arise when a physical system is driven with time-dependent fields (precisely what we want to do to run a device).
 While it is possible to formulate the problem with time-dependent generators and obtain some of the results in terms of time-ordered exponentials, we will not cover that case here.
-Instead we assume that the nonlinearity can be turned on and off, and while in the off state the full toolkit of linear quantum information processing can be applied.
-The additional assumptions (i) and (ii) are sufficient to define, for any PTP channel, a Markovian master equation that extends linear Markovian CPTP evolution by the Gorini-Kossakowski-Sudarshan-Lindblad (GKSL) equation \cite{GoriniJMP76,LindbladCMP76}.
-Our approach follows a large body of work on nonlinear master equations \cite{AlickiJSP83,MankoMPLA92,190803699,190810145,190709349,Breuer2002,GisinJPA81,GisinJPA92,KowalskAP19,KowalskiQIP20,FonsecaRomeroPRA04,200309170}.
+Instead we assume that the strength of the nonlinearity, $g$, can be turned on and off, and while in the off state the full toolkit of linear quantum information processing can be applied.
+The additional assumptions (i) and (ii) are sufficient to define, for any PTP channel, a Markovian evolution equation that extends linear Markovian CPTP evolution by the Gorini-Kossakowski-Sudarshan-Lindblad (GKSL) equation \cite{GoriniJMP76,LindbladCMP76}.
+Our approach follows a large body of work on nonlinear evolution equations \cite{\EFFECTIVE,\NORMALIZEDPTP,\OPEN}.
 Especially relevant are the recent papers by Kowalski and Rembieli\'nski \cite{KowalskAP19}, Fernengel and Drossel \cite{190709349}, and Rembieli\'nski and Caban \cite{200309170}.
-The restriction to qubits is not used in the derivation of the master equations, but is needed for their subsequent analysis.
+In contrast with \cite{200309170}, we do not assume a semigroup property at long times, which can be violated in the presence of initial system-environment correlation \cite{13120908,0611057}.
+The restriction to qubits is not used in the derivation of the evolution equations, but is needed for their subsequent analysis.